MonksterFX/coffeinflash/README.md

 # coffeinflash

 Client site chat with no database driven by **socket.io, express and node.js**.
+This project is in POC aka BETA stadium.

 ## install and run locally